-• EUR 3 million de minimis: An entity will fall outside the scope of the ILR entirely if its exceeding borrowing costs are EUR 3 million or less in each year.
-If this threshold is breached, the ILR applies to the entire amount of the exceeding borrowing costs (i.e. not just the amount in excess of EUR 3 million).
+- 13 Calcillation 4 Solution 4 Soluti exceeding borrowing costs are €3 million or less in each year.
+If this threshold is breached, the ILR applies to the entire amount of the exceeding borrowing costs (i.e. not just the amount in excess of €3 million). - Standalone entity: Standalone entities (i.e. entities which do not financially consolidate, do not have any 25% plus shareholder connections and do not have a branch outside Ireland) are exempt from the ILR.